 May 12th 2018

-On a cold and wet Saturday, Emma Burgess-Gilchrist (friend and fellow poet) joined me in a trek to Woodend for our first visit to a Chamber Poets event.
-Cate Kennedy was the guest judge and poet.
-Cate is an accomplished writer and poet who also teaches the writing craft.
+On a cold and wet Saturday morning, fellow poet Emma Burgess-Gilchrist joined me on a drive to Woodend for our first Chamber Poets’ event.
+Cate Kennedy, an accomplished writer and poet who also teaches the writing craft, was the guest judge and poet.
+I love Cate’s work and was looking forward to an afternoon of poetry.

-Myron Lysenko is the convener of the Chamber Poets, who aren’t a group but rather they are a gathering of poets who come together for these poetry events.
+Myron Lysenko is the convener of the Chamber Poets, who aren’t a group, Myron stresses, but a gathering of poets who come together for these poetry events.
 Myron MCd and local band, Black Forest Smoke opened the afternoon.

 We enjoyed a relaxed afternoon filled with a lovely, eclectic mix of poetry from a group of talented poets, as well as a songwriter, a saxophonist (with a nod to Glenn Miller) and Jade Pisani and children singing a song about prep school.